Friso-Hollandic Wars: Détente (1297–1324)

-The Hollanders fail in an attempt to conquest Westergo (1324-1348)
+Failed conquest of Westergo (1324–1348)

 In 1324 the rebellion by the Frisians was in full swing.
 From 1325 to 1327 there were open hostilities at Staveren in Westergo and at sea.
 Frisian representatives of Staveren opened negotiations with the Hollanders in 1327, which led to a new agreement in 1328, primarily on the same terms as the agreement of 1310, although the Frisians did make some concessions on the appointments of certain officials.

 But in 1337 William III died, and his successor, William IV was recognised only in Staveren, as Westergo used the succession to break away from the formal authority of the counts of Holland.
 This resulted in renewed hostilities, again mainly at sea, between Hollandic and Frisian ships.

 In 1344 the pro-Holland party in Staveren was defeated, and Staveren also broke away from the count's authority.
 In the same year negotiations took place, but the Frisians had, apparently, stiffened their spines since 1327, and refused to make concessions.
 With a true knight errant as the new count of Holland, this made war virtually inevitable.